Parity-dependent state transfer for direct entanglement generation: Results

 Experiments are carried out on a superconducting device hosting six fixed-frequency transmon qubits, $(\text{q}_i)$, each coupled in a ring layout to their two nearest neighbours via tunable couplers, $(\text{c}_j)$, shown in Fig.~\ref{fig:device}\textbf{a}.
 All qubits have individual drive lines and readout resonators for single-qubit control and measurement, respectively.
 The Hamiltonian of this system is given by

 where $a$ and $a^\dag$ are the creation and annihilation operators for qubits ($\text{q}_i$) and couplers ($\text{c}_j$), with frequencies and anharmonicities given by $\omega_{\text{q}_i/\text{c}_j}$ and $\alpha_{\text{q}_i/\text{c}_j}$, respectively.
 The strength of static couplings between qubits and their neighbouring couplers is given by $g_{ij}$.
 The coupler frequencies can be individually tuned by applying external magnetic fields $\phi_{\text{c}_j}$.
-A circuit diagram representing all qubits and couplers in the device is shown in Fig.~\ref{fig:device}\textbf{b} and device parameters are given in Supplementary Table~1.
+Qubit populations are measured through dispersive readout.
+Measurement errors are characterised using an assignment matrix and mitigated by applying matrix inversion~\cite{Bravyi2021}.
+A circuit diagram representing all qubits and couplers in the device is shown in Fig.~\ref{fig:device}\textbf{b} and device parameters are given in~\ref{tab:device}.

 Local qubit-qubit interactions are activated via parametric drives on the respective tunable couplers.
 By applying the external flux $\phi_{\text{c}_j}(t)~= \phi_\text{dc} + A_j\cos(\Delta_j t / k)$, we modulate the coupler at the $k$-th harmonic of the difference frequency $\Delta_j$ between adjacent qubits, generating an effective interaction between them~\cite{Mckay2016}, as shown in Fig.~\ref{fig:device}\textbf{c}.
 Since the couplers are in the dispersive regime ($|\omega_{\text{c}_j} - \omega_{\text{q}_i}| \gg g_{ij}$) they can be decoupled from the qubit dynamics by performing a time-dependent Schrieffer-Wolff transformation~\cite{Roth2017}.
 Then, truncating the qubit states to the computational subspace yields the effective system Hamiltonian